akashihi/mdg/README.md

 #### Deployment guide

-Just grab the image from the URL and create a new VM with the following parameters:
+Just grab the image from the [github](https://github.com/akashihi/mdg/releases/download/v0.5.0/MDG-appliance-v0.5.0.qcow2.bz2) and create a new VM with the following parameters:

 * 1 or more x64 CPU cores
 * 2GB of RAM or more